 - Only one CTA per page.
 For example, if you write a page about your service with the goal of setting up a free call, don’t add buttons to view your blog posts!
 Your customers will get distracted, read the blog and then potentially leave your website.

 - Make it BIG.
 A big button with BIG text that stands out and makes it really freakin obvious what you want them to do.
-For an example, scroll down to the bottom of this page!

 Something we see going terribly wrong all the time is a lack of negative space on websites.
 What you DON’T publish is almost more important than what you do.
 Negative space is the breathing room between items on your page, and vitally important for visitors to see distinct areas of your site.
 It makes your CTA stand apart from the rest of your content.
 Use it!